 Delta Faucet Leland Single-Handle Touch Kitchen Sink Faucet

 What We Love: Powerful magnetic docking, concentrated ShieldSpray

 This single-handle faucet has plenty of upgrades, including its patented diamond seal technology, which reduces leaking and lasts twice as long as the industry standard.
 Its “ShieldSpray” can remove stuck-on food from pans and plates, with 90 percent less splatter than a standard sprayer.
 It also boasts a strong magnetic docking system, allowing the sprayer to stay in place, regardless of the faucet’s age.

-Best Smart Faucet: Beale Hands-Free Single-Handle Pull-Down Sprayer Kitchen Faucet
+Delta Essa VoiceIQ Single-Handle Pull-Down Sprayer Kitchen Faucet

-What to Look For in a Kitchen Faucet
+What to Look for in a Kitchen Faucet

 Size comes first with the kitchen faucet.
 Check your configuration to make sure that the faucet you want can be used in your sink (1-, 3-, and 4-hole configurations are all typical).
 You should also make sure that the faucet is neither too large nor too small for your sink, and that it won’t interfere with cabinet doors, windows, or anything else that requires regular access.

 Your kitchen’s decor should help guide your choices when it comes to hardware—and, yes, kitchen faucets.
 Match modern with modern, rustic with rustic, and transitional with transitional.
 Make sure, too, to select a finish that coincides with the current hardware used in your kitchen.